Twitwi96/Smart-traffic-light-2/README.md

 Global picture of the building performed :
 ![alt tag](http://liverpoolfc-fr.wifeo.com/images/s/san/sans-titre.png)

-# Working of the codes
+# Working of our project
 To summarize the working of different codes used, here is some block diagrams and pictures.

 ### First, for the Tutorial Version (detection of cars on the road) :